mcquinn88/mcquinn88.github.io/content/research/other.md

 # This file represents a page section.
 headless: true

-# Order that this section appears on the page.
+# Order that this section appears on the pagef.
 weight: 90
 active: true